j-ew-s/GoApiStudy/README.md

 ### 3° Commit
 Adding new routs to API.
 There is a rout that handle a ID and show the ID requested.

+### 4° Commit
+Adding a TODO struct and returning JSON to API call to /Todo.